StefanBartl/nvim/docs/NOTES/PersonelPlugins/BINDINGS/Keymaps/reposcope.nvim.md

 ## Changelog

+- 2026-08-18: Filled in the `:Reposcope status` row keys that were missing here (`p`/`P`/`f` had landed earlier and were never recorded), and added the new `S`/`s`/`r`/`R`/`y`/`?` plus the README-return `q`.
+All of them are now declared in one `ROW_KEYMAPS` table that also generates the winbar legend and the `?` cheatsheet, so this table is the only place that can still drift.
+  Worth remembering: the "pressing p does nothing visible" symptom was `utils/debug.lua` swallowing INFO-level notifies outside dev mode, not a missing keymap.
 - 2026-08-09 (3): Added the `status_view.lua` component-local row: `<CR>`/
   `<2-LeftMouse>` on a `:Reposcope status` row opens that repository's `README.md`, gated behind a `lib.nvim.ui.kit.confirm` yes/no prompt.